 What existing items in your wardrobe look really flattering on you?
 Which ones do you enjoy wearing the most?
 Gather experience on what suits you: cuts, lengths, proportions, type of sleeve, boxy vs. sim fit, etc.

-5. Which colors do you enjoy wearing?
+5. What colors do you enjoy wearing?

 We’re talking about colors that you feel good wearing, they make you look healthy and glowing.
 I would advise to start with 2 dominant color options and use neutral tones for the rest.
 To avoid getting bored of your color palette, remember that you can change it every season.